igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 # Introduction

 Packet loss and delay are hard and pervasive problems of day-to-day network operation.
 Proactively detecting, measuring, and locating them is crucial to maintaining high QoS and timely resolution of crippling end-to-end throughput issues.
-To this effect, in a TCP-dominated world, network operators have been heavily relying on information present in the clear in TCP headers: sequence and acknowledgement numbers and SACKs when enabled (see {{?RFC8517}}).
+To this effect, in a TCP-dominated world, network operators have been heavily relying on information present in the clear in TCP headers: sequence and acknowledgment numbers and SACKs when enabled (see {{?RFC8517}}).
 These allow for quantitative estimation of packet loss and delay by passive on-path observation.
 Additionally, the problem can be quickly identified in the network path by moving the passive observer around.

 With encrypted protocols, the equivalent transport headers are encrypted and passive packet loss and delay observations are not possible, as described in
 {{TRANSPORT-ENCRYPT}}.

-Measuring loss and delay between similar endpoints cannot be relied upon to evaluate encrypted protocol loss and  delay.
-Different protocols could be routed by the network differently and the fraction of Internet traffic delivered using protocols other than TCP is increasing every year.
-So it is imperative to measure packet loss and delay experienced by encrypted protocol users directly.
+Measuring TCP loss and delay between similar endpoints cannot be relied upon to evaluate encrypted protocol loss and delay.
+Different protocols could be routed by the network differently, and the fraction of Internet traffic delivered using protocols other than TCP is increasing every year.
+It is imperative to measure packet loss and delay experienced by encrypted protocol users directly.

-This document defines Explicit Flow Measurement Techniques, that are hybrid measurement path signals to be embedded into a transport layer protocol, explicitly intended for exposing RTT and loss rate information to measurement devices on-path.
+This document defines Explicit Flow Measurement Techniques.
+These hybrid measurement path signals (see {{IPM-Methods}}) are to be embedded into a transport layer protocol and are explicitly intended for exposing RTT and loss rate information to on-path measurement devices.
+These measurement mechanisms are applicable to any transport-layer protocol, and, as an example, the document describes QUIC and TCP bindings.
-The hybrid measurements described here are aligned with the definition in {{IPM-Methods}}.
-These measurement mechanisms are applicable to any transport-layer protocol, and, as an example it is reported how to bind the signals to a variety of IETF transport protocols, in particular to QUIC and TCP.

-The Explicit Flow Measurement represent all the methods that make possible the measurements otherwise difficult with encrypted protocols and therefore explicitly expose the information for on-path observers.
-The application of the spin bit to QUIC is described in
-{{QUIC-TRANSPORT}} which adds the spin bit to QUIC for experimentation purposes.
-The spin bit can be considered as the first example of Explicit Flow Measurement.
+The Explicit Flow Measurement Techniques described in this document can be used alone or in combination with other Explicit Flow Measurement Techniques.
+Each technique uses a small number of bits and exposes a specific measurement.

-Following the recommendation in {{!RFC8558}} of making path signals explicit, this document proposes adding a delay bit and/or one or two explicit loss bits to the clear portion of the protocol headers to restore network operators' ability to maintain high QoS.
-These bits can be added to an unencrypted portion of a header belonging to any protocol layer, e.g. IP (see {{IP}}) and IPv6 (see {{IPv6}}) headers or extensions, such as {{IPv6AltMark}}, UDP surplus space (see {{UDP-OPTIONS}} and
+Following the recommendation in {{!RFC8558}} of making path signals explicit, this document proposes adding a small number of dedicated measurement bits to the clear portion of the protocol headers.
+These bits can be added to an encrypted portion of a header belonging to any protocol layer, e.g. IP (see
-{{UDP-SURPLUS}}), reserved bits in a QUIC v1 header (see {{QUIC-TRANSPORT}}).
+{{IP}}) and IPv6 (see {{IPv6}}) headers or extensions, such as {{IPv6AltMark}}, UDP surplus space (see {{UDP-OPTIONS}} and {{UDP-SURPLUS}}), reserved bits in a QUIC v1 header (see {{QUIC-TRANSPORT}}).

 The loss signal is not designed for use in automated control of the network in environments where loss bits are set by untrusted hosts, Instead, the signal is